gunardilin/mysite/content/post/project-5.md

 tags = ['Python', "Data Analytic", "Finance"]
 +++

-Description: This article is about how to use price elasticity theory to determine optimal price that maximize revenues.
+Description: This article is about how to use price elasticity theory to determine optimal price that maximizes revenues.